BBC News at Six

+The programme is usually not broadcast on the international feed of the BBC News channel and is meant for UK viewers only.
+However, during special occasions or major stories such as UK government collapse, the programme is simulcast on the international feed, carrying BBC News at Six branding and title sequence, although listed on the guide as simply BBC News.

 History

+The Six O'Clock News, as the bulletin was originally titled, was part of the second revamp of BBC1's early evening news and current affairs lineup in as many years.
+In October 1983, the BBC had replaced the long-running 5:40 pm BBC Evening News, as well as current affairs and regional news programme Nationwide, with Sixty Minutes, an attempt to integrate regional and national news and current affairs in a single broadcast; it began with a fifteen-minute news segment similar to the Evening News.
+However, it lasted less than a year, ending the following July, and for the next five weeks, the BBC Evening News was reinstated at 5:40 pm, finally ending on 31 August 1984.

-The programme launched on 3 September 1984, replacing the early evening news magazine Sixty Minutes and was originally presented by Sue Lawley and Nicholas Witchell.
-Later Newsnight presenter Jeremy Paxman was relief newsreader from 10 September.
+The new programme launched the following Monday, 3 September, and was originally presented by Sue Lawley and Nicholas Witchell with Newsnight presenter Jeremy Paxman as the first relief newsreader.
 Andrew Harvey, Philip Hayton, and Frances Coverdale were also regular relief presenters in the early years.
+The new programme was twice as long as the previous bulletins, with a running time of 30 minutes.

 In 1988, the Six O'Clock News studio was invaded during a live broadcast by a female group protesting against Britain's Section 28 (a law against the "promotion" of homosexuality in schools).
 Witchell grappled with the protesters and is said to have sat on one woman, provoking the memorable front-page headline in the Daily Mirror, "Beeb man sits on lesbian".
 Lawley left the Six O'Clock News later that year, followed by Witchell a year later, although he would return as a relief presenter intermittently until 1999.
 From 1989, the programme was mainly presented by two of Peter Sissons, Anna Ford, Andrew Harvey and Moira Stuart, with other BBC journalists such as Witchell, Hayton, John Humphrys, Michael Buerk, Jill Dando, Laurie Mayer, Mike Smartt and Chris Lowe also occasionally presenting.